 Another thing to consider is whether or not the boards you’re looking at are made of sustainable materials.
 This is a surprisingly uncommon feature but certainly a welcome one.
 Who doesn’t want to take care of our planet?

-Our high-quality bamboo boards are not just sustainably made, they’re also built to last.
+Our high-quality bamboo cheese board and charcuterie board knife sets are not just sustainably made, they’re also built to last.
 We’ve made sure that our boards are sturdy and won’t easily stain or splinter.
 On top of that, there are no rough surfaces or edges in our products - they’re sleek and elegant from form to finish.
 The quality of our charcuterie boards is of paramount importance to us - why compromise on that?

 We’re also proud of the fact that we’ve gone to great lengths to ensure that our product is sustainably made.
 The bamboo in our boards is a renewable resource, meaning that the supply will renew itself in no time at all.
 It’s a truly remarkable resource, and we’re really proud to be using it.